influxdata/docs-v2/content/v2.0/users/change-password.md

 ---
 title: Change your password
 seotitle: Change your password in InfluxDB
-description: Change your password in InfluxDB using the InfluxDB UI or the influx CLI.
+description: Change your password in InfluxDB using the influx CLI.
 menu:
   v2_0:
     name: Change your password